SiddiquiZainab/Heart-Disease-Prediction/README.md

 The heart disease prediction model has several potential applications in healthcare:
 - Early Diagnosis: Assists healthcare providers in identifying patients at high risk of heart disease, allowing for early intervention.
 - Personalized Treatment Plans: Helps tailor treatment plans based on the predicted risk, improving patient outcomes.
-- Timely Alerts: Provides patients with timely alerts based on their health data, encouraging proactive health management.
+- Timely Alerts: Provide patients with timely alerts based on their health data, encouraging proactive health management.
 - Continuous Monitoring: Enables continuous monitoring of patients with a history of heart disease, ensuring they receive appropriate care.

 ##  Contact